 Create an Exit Strategy

 Even if you're not going to sell right away, it's smart to have an exit strategy or succession plan in place.
 Think about under which circumstances you will close or sell the company and how you might go about doing so.
-You may need to consult with a Lawyer or consultant to ensure that your plan addresses all potential complications and tax liabilities.
+You may need to consult with a Lawyer or advisor to ensure that your plan addresses all potential complications and tax liabilities.
 By creating an exit strategy in advance, you'll be better prepared when the time comes to sell your business.

 Find a Buyer